Moving to Mexico and Feeling Great!

 IMSS is a viable solution for some expats, especially those living in certain regions of Mexico not including Lakeside, where there is no IMSS hospital nearby.
 So, while the coverage can still be obtained, treatment can be problematic.

 “I was already paying for IMSS and had been enrolled long enough that my cancer treatment was covered.
 However, I would have to go to Hospital 180 in Tlajomulco, an hour away.
 I would have to go there for blood work, xrays, ultrasounds and appointments with various doctors who had to sign off on my results in order for my urologist to do a cystoscopy.
 I never could get more than one appointment on any given day, meaning I had to go back several times for a single procedure.”

 Seguro Popular is a program that was designed to cover those who were either unemployed, or those who were self employed such as farmers and shopkeepers with an emphasis on coverage for the poor and rural.
 This program too is open to foreign residents.
 The cost is based on a sliding scale based on a simple interview and some modest payment is required for some procedures.

 With Seguro Popular there are no age limits and pre-existing conditions are covered.
 However, coverage is not entirely comprehensive.
 It is based on an extensive and ever-expanding menu of covered treatments, procedures and medicines.
 And while there are challenges dealing with the bureaucracy (English is not spoken so translation help may be required), and the facilities are minimalistic (no private rooms, no phones, no televisions, no call buttons, etc.) many expats are satisfied with the medical treatment.
-For those living in the Lake Chapala area there is a new full-service hospital run by the Seguro Popular system in Jocotepec, right on the lake.

 Read more about Seguro Popular.